-- Surround yourself with people who are important to you.
+- Surround yourself with people you care about.

 - Join a social support group in your military community or in your local area.

 - Speak with a local clergy member or religious leader.

-- Live a healthy lifestyle.
-Participate in regular exercise, eat a healthy diet, avoid alcohol, and get adequate rest.
+- Live a healthy lifestyle by penciling in regular exercise, eating a healthy diet, limiting or avoiding alcohol, and getting adequate rest.

 Moreover, various online resources and books were created for military members and their families:

-- Courage to Care is an electronic health campaign consisting of fact sheets that deal with health topics relevant to military life.
+- Courage to Talk is an electronic health campaign consisting of fact sheets that deal with health topics relevant to military life.

 - The Deployment Health and Family Readiness Library provides service members, families and healthcare providers a quick and easy way to find deployment health information.

 - The Military OneSource program, provided by the United States Department of Defense, is available to all active-duty, Guard, and Reserve members and their families.
 Military OneSource supports families during deployment and provides free counseling in the family's community, with a focus on stress management.

 Remember — you're not alone.
 While depression and anxiety may seem overwhelming, they can be managed!
 Plenty of trained health professionals are available to help you along your journey in the armed forces.

 Wishing you peace, honor, and support,